Deep Template-based Object Instance Detection: Experiments

 \paragraph{Importance of local template perturbation during training.} A perfect match between the template pose and the target object pose in the scene is unlikely.
 As such, the training procedure must take this into account by adding orientation perturbations to local templates at train time.
 Here, we investigated what is the desirable magnitude of such perturbations.
 In tab.~\ref{tab:ablation_rotation}, a random rotation of $0^\circ$ represents local templates selected with the same orientation as the object in the scene.
 Perturbations are then added by randomly sampling a rotation axis (in spherical coordinates) and a magnitude.
 A network was retrained for each amount of perturbation.
 Tab.~\ref{tab:ablation_rotation} illustrates that perturbations of 20--30$^\circ$ seems to be optimal.
 Networks trained with too small perturbations may not be able to detect objects under all their possible configurations, resulting in small performances drop of less than 5\%, and those trained with too big perturbations are more prone to false detections (the network is trained to allow for bigger differences in appearance and shape between the template and scene object), resulting in a bigger drop of 16\% for rotations of 180$^\circ$.

 \paragraph{Number of local templates.} The impact of providing various numbers of local templates to the network at test time is evaluated, both in terms of accuracy and speed, in tab.~\ref{tab:ablation_templates}.
 Timings are reported on a Nvidia GeForce GTX 1080Ti.
-To generate a varying number of templates, we first selected 16 pre-defined viewpoints spanning a half-sphere on top of the object.
+To generate a varying number of templates, we first selected 16 pre-defined viewpoints spanning a half-sphere over the object.
 Each template subsequently underwent 5 (80 templates), 10 (160 templates) and 20 (320 templates) in-plane rotations.
-Tab.~\ref{tab:ablation_templates} compares performances with that obtained with an oracle who provided a template with the ground truth object pose.
-Overall, performance ceases to improve beyond 160 templates.
+Tab.~\ref{tab:ablation_templates} compares performance with that obtained with an oracle who used a template with the ground truth pose.
+Performance ceases to improve beyond 160 templates.

 \paragraph{Global template selection.} In tab.~\ref{tab:ablation_global_template}, we show that the object pose of the global template does not impact significantly the detection performance.
 For the first test, we report the average performance of 5 different evaluations in which a random global template was selected.
 The performance slightly improved compared to the random template used in all other tests, suggesting that the template selection in every other test was suboptimal.
 However, it also shows that the templates were not cherry-picked for optimal performance on the test datasets.
 Secondly, we show that using a template of the good object is primordial.
 Using empty templates (all 0's) or providing templates from another object results in a dramatic performance drop of more than 30\%, thus hinting about the discriminative power of the OAB.